(Adopted November 29, 2012)

 Sec.
 3. Members of the Association shall be eligible to vote at the Annual Meeting of the Association or at Special Meetings of the Association provided they shall have been members on or before thirty (30) days prior to the meeting at which they seek to vote.

-ARTICLE IV - MEETINGS OF THE ASSOCIATION
+MEETINGS OF THE ASSOCIATION

 In the event that candidate(s) petition for election in accordance with Article VI of the Bylaws, a supplemental notice shall be so posted and published at least twenty (20) days prior to the date of the Annual Meeting setting forth the names of all petition and nominated candidates for election to the Board of Trustees.
 The Association shall mail to each Association member at least fourteen (14) days prior to the Annual Meeting notice of the date, time, and place of the Annual Meeting and the names of the candidates for election to office as Trustees nominated by the Association's Nominating Committee and by Petition pursuant to Article VI of these Bylaws.